Tap Repair & Installation Croydon — Verified Tap Specialists

 Private tenants in Croydon — landlord obligations

 Tap repairs in a rented property are generally the landlord’s responsibility, as part of keeping water and sanitation installations in working order.
-Report the fault to your landlord or letting agent first, in writing.
+Section 11 of the Landlord and Tenant Act 1985 requires landlords to keep in repair and proper working order the installations for the supply of water and for sanitation (including basins, sinks, baths and sanitary conveniences).⁶

 Keep photographs, texts and emails — the council will ask to see evidence of what you reported and how your landlord responded.³